Jafoor/Jafoor/README.md

 - 🔭 I’m currently working on a [Adiva Graphics][work]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Writing thesis on Software Testing using AFL
 - ⚡ Fun fact: I love to reading, travelling and gossiping.